Bomb rocks avenue in the heart of Istanbul; 6 dead, dozens injured - ExBulletin

 Sunday’s explosion was a shocking reminder of the anxiety and security concerns that plagued the Turkish population during years when such attacks were common.
 The country was hit by a series of deadly bomb attacks between 2015 and 2017, some by the Islamic State group, others by Kurdish militants seeking autonomy or independence.

-Turkish President Recep Tayyip Erdogan said Sunday’s explosion in Istanbul could be linked to terrorism, but that is not certain at this stage.
-(TURKISH CNN)

 In recent years, Erdogan has waged a massive campaign of repression against activists as well as Kurdish lawmakers and activists.
-Among skyrocketing inflation and other economic issues, Erdogan’s counter-terrorism campaign is a key rallying point for him before presidential and legislative elections Next year.
+In a context of galloping inflation and other economic issues, Erdogan’s counter-terrorism campaign is a key rallying point for him ahead of presidential and parliamentary elections Next year.

-Erdogan, who left on Sunday for the Group of 20 Summit in Indonesia, said six people were killed.
+Erdogan, left Sunday for the G20 summit in Indonesia, said six people were killed.
 Vice President Fuat Oktay said 81 people were injured, two of them in serious condition, and also said it appeared to be a terrorist attack.

 Justice Minister Bekir Bozdag told pro-government TV channel A Haber that investigators were focusing on a woman who sat on a bench near the site of the blast for about 40 minutes.
 The explosion took place a few minutes after he left.
 He said his identity was not yet clear, or which group might be behind the attack.